 Fasciculate on decaying wood, fallen branches

 and old stumps of deciduous trees, generally Quercus.
+A common species in Europe.
 Widely distributed in southern Norway.
-See

 Microphotos of cheilocystidia.